 “Jacob Treadwell inherited from his father, Nathaniel, and his administrator sold to Moses Treadwell, the house and land, “being all that said deceased owned in that place, commonly called the old Tavern lot.”
 The executors of the Moses Treadwell estate sold the house and land to Joseph Baker of Boston.
 The heirs of Joseph Baker sold to Mrs. Lizzie G. Hayes (1176.
-159), Mrs. Hayes to George K Dodge, July 2, 1888 (1227: 508); Dodge to Mrs. Lois Hardy, May 4, 1897 (1514 11), who transferred to Miss Lucy Slade Lord, the present owner (Shown as owner of this house in 1910).
+159), Mrs. Hayes to George K Dodge, July 2, 1888 (1227: 508); Dodge to Mrs. Lois Hardy, May 4, 1897 (1514 11), who transferred to Miss Lucy Slade Lord, the present owner ( in 1910).”

 In the late 17th Century, the notable Col. John Wainwright had gained possession of several lots on North Main Street.
 Waters wrote again about Treadwell’s Inn in Volume II: